 It would be advised to do a little research before you head out to see if there are purpose built structures for where you are planning to sleep and how heavily they are used.

-If you don’t want to spend money on a hammock stand but still want to hang your hammock in your yard, make use of the fence posts and poles around with hammock straps.
+If you don’t want to spend money on a hammock stand but still want to hang your hammock in your yard, make use of the fence posts and poles around the yard with hammock straps.

 You may have to indulge in a bit of a brainstorming session to work out how to hang the hammock – but it’s something that several videos online can guide you through.
 Just ensure that they are of the correct height and are stable for maximum safety.

-We’ve got guides for hanging heights and distances between hanging points here to make sure you hang the hammock correctly.
+I’ve got guides for hanging heights and distances between hanging points here to make sure you hang the hammock correctly.

 4. Vehicles (Good for Beach and Camping Hammocks)

 Albeit uncommon, this is one of those different ways to hang a hammock without a tree that has seen many people in the outdoors get a good night’s sleep on their hammock!

 An SUV, pick-up truck or a Jeep works best to attach the hammock onto, securing the other end of your hammock to a sturdy post or another vehicle as the secondary anchor point.